juggernaut/quora-nologin/README.md

 Installing
 ----------

-Download the latest release `quoranologin.xpi` from [here](https://github.com/juggernaut/quora-nologin/releases) and open it in Firefox.
+Download the latest release of `quora-nologin.xpi` from [here](https://github.com/juggernaut/quora-nologin/releases) and open it in Firefox.

 How it works
 ------------

 The plugin adds a `share=1` parameter to all Quora URLs.
-This is, in fact, encouraged by Quora.
+This is the recommended method for sharing by Quora.
 See http://blog.quora.com/Making-Sharing-Better